Employment Agreement Fill out the template

 • who is responsible for mistakes in the work - whether the worker has to rectify mistakes at the worker's own cost, or whether the business is responsible for any mistakes in the work

-Employees have the right to some entitlements that most contractors are not - such as superannuation, guaranteed minimum wages, and paid leave (except in the case of casual employees).
+Employees have the right to some entitlements that most contractors do not - such as superannuation, guaranteed minimum wages, and paid leave (except in the case of casual employees).
 It is against the law for a business to incorrectly treat a worker as a contractor when they should be treated as an employee.
 In doing this, the business will be neglecting its various obligations such as payment of superannuation and employee entitlements.
 There can be significant penalties associated with this.

 Further information is available through the Australian Taxation Office, the Fair Work Ombudsman or business.gov.au.
 We also have a legal guide called What's the Difference Between an Employee and an Independent Contractor? which also addresses this matter in more detail.
 Consider getting legal advice if further information is required.